FastifyResty/fastify-resty/examples/fastify-resty-blog/README.md

 ### Helpful Notes :moyai:

-There are a few ways to up and run the postgres database for the current API example.
+There are a few ways to up and run the Postgres database for the current API example.
 You could download and install it from the official [postgresql download page](https://www.postgresql.org/download/), or run it in a quicker way using following [Docker :whale:](https://www.docker.com/) CLI command:

 ```sh
 $ docker run --name postgres-db -e POSTGRES_PASSWORD=postgres -p 5432:5432 -d postgres